 - M&AA (your incorporation documents, memorandum, and articles of association)

 - Certificate of incumbency (who are the shareholders, certified copy)

 - Certificate of good standing (paid government fees, certified copy)

 You’ll also need a directors’ resolution to open up an international bank account or power of attorney for whoever is indeed opening the account.

 Some time should be dedicated to thinking about who will be a signatory on the account and for which amounts they will be able to move money in and out of the accounts.
 If the account is to be a joint signature account, different banks have different technical abilities.
 Some, for instance, are far better at allowing for complicated signature requirements.

 Banks in Hong Kong and Singapore (which are ideal for corporate banking) tend to be better in this regard.
-Offshore banks that are more for private individuals typically have less options when it comes to control of the company.
+Offshore banks that are more for private individuals typically have fewer options when it comes to controlling of the company.